 Traditional undergraduate students may take a maximum of one semester leave from the university before being officially withdrawn, after which time readmission is necessary to return to coursework.
 The adult degree program and graduate programs allow up to one year leave before the student is withdrawn (some programs may have more strict guidelines on the use or length of leaves of absence).
-Students who desire a leave of absence must officially notify the Registrar's Office by completing the online Withdrawal/Leave of Absence form (login required).
+Students who desire a leave of absence must officially notify the Registrar's Office by completing the online Withdrawal/Leave of Absence form located in MyGeorgeFox (login required) under the Student Resources section, under University Forms.